 - You must provide evidence that you can afford to pay for any costs incurred.

-What are the eligibility criteria for the B-2 visa?
+What are the B-2 visa requirements?

 To be eligible for a B-2 visa, the main requirement is that you prove that you do not intend to stay in the USA past the time limit of your visa.